-Japanese companies to cut car production in China by 50%
+reports Japanese manufacturers are set to cut production in China

 There's no indication as to how long the cut in production will last.